-Reading the book will help give you an understanding of the root cause of these symptoms, how gut health can be improved, and where to start.
+Reading these books (or the one that most applies to your situation) will help give you an understanding of the root cause of your symptoms, how your gut health can be improved, and where to start.
 Don’t be overwhelmed by things you don’t understand in the book.
 At the stage of initial reading, it’s important to take what you can and not worry about “getting it all”.

 2. Begin by focusing on ‘adding in’ not ‘taking out’: Start adding in as many healing foods to your diet as possible.
 As you bring in more and more nourishing foods, you’ll naturally crowd out the less nourishing foods.
 Here are the 6 most nourishing foods that you should focus on: Top 6 Foods for Gut Health.